magepages/mpdocs/docs/delete-orders/index.md

   - Instructions for creating new Email Template [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html).

 - **Send To**:
-  - Insert the email receipients a notification when Order is Delete.
+  - Insert the email who receive notification when Order is Delete.
-  - Each email =must be separated by a commas (,).
+  - Each email =must be separated by commas (,).

 ### II.
 Grid